MetaFam/metagame-wiki/docs/what-we-do/metaos.md

 ---
 MetaOS is an operating system for running interoperable communities, decentralized societies & coordination games.
 A mosaic of web3 building blocks put together into a coherent, interoperable platform.

+It started by trying to solve our own problem, which was using too many different tools & platforms across too many different websites, making MetaGame fragmented.
+- Then we realized a lot of other communities share this problem...

 ## Abstract
 Web3 is allowing us to build truly interoperable & composable applications for the first time ever through a shared backend.